 21. Hike Monkey Mountain Sayulita

 Just south of Sayulita, there is a small mountain or hill called Monkey Mountain.
 I’m not sure if there are many monkeys up there -we didn’t see any.

-Monkey Mountain is perfect for those wanting to add a little hike to their trip or to get out of town to explore the surroundings a little more.
+The Monkey Mountain Hike, Sayulita is perfect for those wanting to add a little Sayulita hiking to their trip or to get out of town to explore the surroundings a little more.
 It’s not the best hike you’ll ever do but the view from the top of the surrounding jungle and the ocean is fantastic.

 The best time to go up is for sunset or golden hour, just make sure to bring a head torch to light your way on the way back.
 If you’re in Sayulita during whale watching season (Dec-March) keep your eye open for whales.

 To get to the trailhead you’ll need to drive or get a taxi.
 Taxi drivers will know where it is, just mention ‘Cerro del Mono’ and they will take you to the trailhead.

 I say hike but it really is just a quick walk over to Playa Los Muertos.

 Located just to the west of Sayulita’s main beach, Playa Los Muertos is a lovely, small beach surrounded by rocky outcrops on either side which protects it from the giant Pacific waves.
 For this reason, it’s the best beach in Sayulita for swimming.

 Surrounded by coconut palms and gorgeous vegetation arrive early to choose the best spot.
 Then order a few margaritas or sparkling waters and you’re ready to relax.